“What’re you talking about? What island casing?” Kiko demanded, but Lone just smiled.

 “There’s only one place I can think of that she’d put it,” said Rei.

 Rei nodded, “It’s big enough for the Jago to fit…”

 Kiko finished rigging the hatch shut again.
 “Let’s go!”

-Once again I followed everyone to their “hideout” but this time we encountered groups of Attar and different species who were searching the passageways for us.
+I trailed everyone to their “hideout” following close behind, our footsteps sloshing through small puddles until we encountered groups of Attar and different species who were searching the passageways for us.

 “The Jago!” exclaimed Rei.